 - Project Green education on the use of clothing layers and blankets to accommodate temperature fluctuations within offices and buildings

 - Lowering thermostats in remote, unoccupied facilities to maintain temperature above freezing

-Castle Rock Water recycled more than 8,114 lbs. of scrap metall, prevented 66 porcelain toilets from ending up in the landfill, and completed construction at the drinking water treatment facility to begin purifiying reuse/recycled water.
+Castle Rock Water recycled more than 8,114 lbs. of scrap metal, prevented 66 porcelain toilets from ending up in the landfill, and completed construction at the drinking water treatment facility to begin purifying reuse/recycled water.

 - Recycling of all retired brass meters